 Pressure Reducing Valve

-City of San Diego residential water customers served by an individual water meter may be eligible to receive a rebate up to $100 per property.
-The rebate covers the cost of a new indoor PRV up to $100, and is for properties that currently have a static pressure equal or greater than 80 pounds per square inch (psi) and cannot be adjusted downward.
+City of San Diego residential and commercial water customers served by an individual water meter may be eligible to receive a rebate up to $2,500 per property.
+The rebate applies to the device and labor according the rebate table below.

-- IMPORTANT: Read complete instructions on how to replace a PRV and obtain your rebate in the Pressure Reducing Valve Rebate Program Guidelines
+- IMPORTANT: Read complete instructions on how to replace a PRV and obtain your rebate in the Pressure Reducing Valve Guidelines.

 - Take photo of existing PRV showing pressure gauge.